-- Marlboro, mainly due to Italy and Japan, partly reflecting the impact of out-switching to heated tobacco units, as well as France and Saudi Arabia, partly offset by Indonesia, Mexico, the Philippines and Turkey; - · Chesterfield, mainly due to Argentina, Russia, Saudi Arabia, Turkey and Venezuela, partly offset by Brazil, Mexico and Morocco; - Parliament, mainly due to Russia and Turkey; - Sampoerna A in Indonesia, mainly reflecting the impact of retail price increases resulting in widened price gaps with competitors' products and the impact of estimated trade inventory movements following the absence of an excise tax increase in January 2019; - · Bond Street, mainly due to Russia and Ukraine; - Lark, mainly due to Turkey; - Fortune in the Philippines, mainly reflecting up-trading to Marlboro resulting from a narrowed price gap; and - "Others," notably due to: the impact of the deconsolidation of RBH in Canada; mid-price Sampoerna U in Indonesia, partly reflecting the impact of above-inflation retail price increases; and low-price brands, notably in Russia, partly offset by low-price brands in Pakistan.
+- Marlboro, mainly due to the GCC, Japan, partly reflecting the impact of out-switching to heated tobacco units, and Mexico, partly offset by the Philippines and Turkey; - Chesterfield, mainly due to Argentina, Mexico, Russia and Saudi Arabia, partly offset by Brazil; - Philip Morris, mainly due to Ukraine, partly offset by Indonesia; - Parliament, mainly due to Japan, Korea, Russia and Turkey; - Sampoerna A in Indonesia, mainly reflecting the impact of retail price increases resulting in widened price gaps with competitors' products; - Bond Street, mainly due to Russia and Ukraine; - Lark, mainly due to Japan and Turkey; - Fortune in the Philippines, mainly reflecting up-trading to Marlboro resulting from narrowed price gaps with the below premium price segment; and - "Others," notably due to: the impact of the deconsolidation of RBH in Canada; mid-price Sampoerna U in Indonesia, partly reflecting the impact of above-inflation retail price increases; and low-price brands, notably Morven in Pakistan, partly offset by Jackpot in the Philippines.

-The increase in our heated tobacco unit shipment volume was mainly driven by the EU, notably Italy, Eastern Europe, notably Russia and Ukraine, as well as Japan, partly offset by Korea and PMI Duty Free.
+The increase in our heated tobacco unit shipment volume was mainly driven by the EU, notably Italy, Eastern Europe, notably Kazakhstan, Russia and Ukraine, as well as Japan, partly offset by Korea and PMI Duty Free.